Check out our new FHA first-time homebuyers guide updated for 2024

 How To Qualify for Section 8 in Utah

 It’s important to note that while certain convictions might disqualify an applicant, a criminal record won’t necessarily prevent someone from receiving assistance.
+Every applicant must demonstrate a legitimate need for assistance, such as living in substandard housing or paying more than 30% of your income for rent.

 How To Apply for Section 8 Housing in Utah